blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_intro.md

 Our “demographic” model forecasts the potential Democratic lean of each new district in NC based on attributes like race, education, age, and population density.
-In the graph and table below, we compare our predictions to a [“historical” model][DavesR] built up from precinct-level results in prior elections.
+In the graph and table below, we compare our predictions to a “historical” model (from the excellent [Dave’s Redistricting (DR) web-site][DavesR]) built up from precinct-level results in prior elections.
 (See methods at the end of this post for more details.)
 The axes show the projected 2-party Dem vote share with each model.
 The diagonal line represents where districts would fall on this scatter-plot